 For information regarding CBD in Hawaii, please see: http://health.hawaii.gov/food-drug/cbd-information/

 - The 2018 Federal Farm Bill specifically did not invalidate current state regulations.

 - Currently, the only legal means of cultivating hemp in Hawaii is the department’s Industrial Hemp Pilot Research Program, which is based upon the 2014 Farm Bill and state law enacted in 2016.

-For more information on 2018 Farm Bill and the timeline for its implementation, see:
+For more information on 2018 Farm Bill and USDA’s Interim Final Rules for Domestic Hemp Production see:

 TESTING, INSPECTION, SECURITY

 - Q. What will inspections look for?
 How will inspections be conducted?
 (Unannounced or scheduled?)